nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Two contacts are considered duplicate if they have the same name (case-sensitive).

+- No parameters except name are currently checked for duplicates; for example, two contacts can have the same phone number, email ID, and address.

 - The phone number can have any number of digits, not just limited to 8 digits as in Singapore.

 Examples: